aistairc/BENNERD/README.md

     [*] https://github.com/manueltonneau/covid-berts

-### Categorical Performance Based on Selected Categories
+### Categorical Performance Based on All Categories

+We also show the score of NER model trained on ClinicalCovid BERT on all categories in the dataset.

     ----------------------------------------------------------------------------------------------
     Label                     Precision(%)   Recall(%)   F1-score(%)     #TPs      #Preds   #Golds